Cross-Country Ski Trail Conditions in Lutsen and Tofte

 - (218) 663-7281

-MINNESOTA'S MOUNTAIN VACATION Winter: Lutsen Mountains offers the Midwest’s only true mountain ski area experience.
+MINNESOTA'S MOUNTAIN VACATION Winter Lutsen Mountains offers the Midwest’s only true mountain ski area experience.
 Four interconnected peaks overlooking Lake Superior bring big mountain skiing with Up North authenticity.
-Whether you’re looking for a family ski holiday, a…
+Whether you’re looking for a family ski holiday, a romantic…

 Trail Conditions